-Since January 2013 I have been traveling or on the road without having to return to the normal working world.
-During that time, particularly as my blog has grown more popular in recent years, I’ve gotten questions from readers about how they too can follow in my footsteps to create a life that involves more travel, adventure, or is simply better aligned with their values or interests.
+Since January 2013 I have been able to travel long-term, either abroad or on the road without having to return to the normal working world.
+During that time, particularly as my blog has grown more popular in recent years, I’ve gotten more questions from readers about how they too can follow in my footsteps to create a life that involves more travel, adventure, or is simply better aligned with their values or interests.
+But if you want to quit your job to travel, there are some steps you should take before and after so you can sustain those travels.

 Enter the Super Simple 5-Step Secret Formula (SS5SSF) to Travel Long-Term